You are currently viewing Who Is Incompetent to Contract in India?

 A convict cannot enter into a contract while serving their sentence.
 However, they regain their capacity to enter into a contract upon completion of their sentence.

 Illustration: A is serving their sentence in jail.
-Any contract signed by them during this period is void.
+Any contract they sign during this period is void.

 Insolvents: